'We are really relieved': Deal on Ihumātao 'hours away' Pania Newton says

-A deal on the disputed land at Ihumātao could be just "hours away", says a leader of the group leading the occupation of the whenua.
+A deal on the disputed land at Ihumātao could be just "hours away", says a leader of the group leading the occupation.

+But that notion is disputed by Fletcher Building, the company behind the contested 480-house development, which says discussions are "ongoing".

 The South Auckland site, believed to be one of the earliest settlements in the country, has been the focus of a high-profile protest movement against a housing development over the past several years, erupting last July when occupiers were served an eviction notice.